 - Presentation.
 This is the colorful slide deck that they present

-The financials will provide the most detail view of the performance of the REIT.
+The financials will provide the most detailed view of the performance of the REIT.
 It is something for the REIT investor to analyze if they are serious about the investment.

-The presentation slide deck takes the detail information in the financials and put it in a more layman format.
+The presentation slide deck takes the detailed information in the financials and put it in a more layman format.

 They will also provide information not found in the financials.